ktor-doc-jp/ktor-doc-jp/pages/servers/self-signed-certificate.md

 ## Create the certificate using gradle

-One possible option is to execute a main class generating the certificate before actually running the server:
+One possible option is to execute the main class generating the certificate before actually running the server:

 ### `CertificateGenerator.kt`

-You can declare a class with a main method that just generates the certificate when it doesn't exists:
+You can declare a class with a main method that only generates the certificate when it doesn't exist:

 ```kotlin
 package io.ktor.samples.http2